How To Write The Best Meta Page Description

-In a digital world governed by a long list of clever SEO rules, it is mandatory to optimize your web content in order to boost the online visibility and profitability of your business.
+In a digital world governed by a long list of clever Search Engine Optimization (SEO) rules, you have to write the best meta description and website content in order to boost the online visibility and profitability of your business.
 However, what does this optimization process actually involve?
 In one word: everything.

-From your headlines, to your body copy and meta descriptions, every single element present on your webpage should be perfected, from an SEO standpoint.
+From your headlines, to your body copy and meta descriptions, every single element present on your webpage should be honed.
 Keep reading to find out how you can easily write killer meta descriptions for your webpage, designed to improve your conversion rates and bring your business into the spotlight.

-How to Come Up With Google-Friendly Meta Page Descriptions
+How to Come Up With Google & People-Friendly Meta Page Descriptions

 It is useful to note that Google does not use Meta descriptions for its ranking algorithm; however, the description is shown as a rich snippit to the users when they search.